 - 1. Assistant Head (Curriculum) (JAS)

+- 2. Director of Teaching and Learning (LMcS)

-- 2. Head of the Junior Department (SCS)
+- 3. Head of the Junior Department (SCS)

-- 3. Head of Learning Support (VW)
+- 4. Head of Learning Support (VW)

-- 4. Heads of English (LMcS) and maths (FMD)
+- 5. Heads of English (LMcS) and maths (TMcC)

-- 5. Head of Examinations (MDT) & Pupil Progress Analyst (EKE)
+- 6. Head of Examinations (MDT)

+- 7. Pupil Progress Analyst (EKE)

+- 8. Head of Girls (KIC)

-The team meets to:
+The team meets weekly to:

-- 1. Track Pupils' progress - i.
+1. Track Pupils' progress

+- i.
 Discuss which pupils are MAGT (More Able Gifted & Talented). - ii.
 Monitor & discuss pupils' CAT 4 scores. - iii.
 Monitor & discuss Pupils' PTE and PTM scores. - iv.
 Monitor & discuss pupils' Industry Grades & track their performances over time, & how their positions relates to their CAT 4 scores, and whether they have changed since the last set of IGs. - v.
 Discuss pupils who are deemed CfC (Cause for Concern) and to coordinate Intervention Strategies across the curriculum. - 2.
 Discuss Learning Support pupils EAL, one-to-one lessons, Extra Time pupils, Word Processor allowances - 3.
-Discuss Strategic Changes to the Curriculum - i.
-Changes to the reporting schedule (Industry Grades, reports, parents' evenings) - ii.
-The school curriculum length of lessons, length of the working day, 'Saturday School', timetabling.
+Discuss Strategic Changes to the Curriculum and Educational Philosophy - i.
+Focus on learning disposition for the term & to organise INSET, Learning Walks and peer-to-peer observations (both formal and informal) - ii.
+Changes to the reporting schedule (Industry Grades, reports, parents' evenings) - iii.
+The school curriculum length of lessons, length of the working day, timing of games, 'Saturday School', timetabling.